Resonance frequency of different interfacial modes of a slug trapped in a milli-channel

-\subsection{Composite leading order solution}
+\subsubsection{Composite leading order solution}

-Having obtained the velocity in each of the region, we now determine the composite velocity field in the entire domain.
-The composite horizontal velocity field is obtained by matching the bulk and boundary layer expressions.
-The objective is to get a ‘union’ of velocity field between bulk and boundary layers.
-Since the velocity is continuous and purely horizontal at the edge of boundary layers $y=\delta$ and $y=1-\delta$ (See Figure \ref{Fig:2(Model)}), we can add the bulk and boundary layers’ velocity field and subtract the overlapping velocity to avoid double counting.
-This is type of matching is called Prandtl matching.
+The composite velocity field in the entire domain is the ‘union’ of velocity field between bulk and boundary layers.
+Since the velocity is continuous and purely horizontal at the edge of boundary layers, we subtract the overlapping horizontal velocity to avoid double counting.
+This yields,

-Using this horizontal composite velocity (\ref{comp}) on the leading order kinematic boundary condition helps in determining the total deformation $h\left(y\right)$ of the interface.
+The vertical velocity from the wall boundary layer $(\frac{\partial\psi_{bl}}{\partial x}\big|_{\eta\rightarrow\infty})$ is neglected because it is of $O(\delta)$.
+It does not affect the composite solution as the vertical velocity that comes from the bulk at $y=0,1$ is trivial.
+Using this solution in the leading order kinematic boundary condition (\ref{bdry:kinematic}) helps in determining the deformation $h(y)$ of the interface.

-The assumption of the pinned interface implies no boundary layer overlap.
-This condition essentially means $h\left(y\right)$ must be zero at $y=0,1$.
-Consequently, the eigen values must only be even multiples of $\pi$.
-We address this by transforming $n\rightarrow2n$ in all equations.
-Using this, the final expression for velocity field and interface deformation in the leading order is given as:
+The assumption of pinned interface implies, $h(y)$ must be zero at $y=0,1$.
+This means $n$ must be even.
+We incorporate this by transforming $n\rightarrow2n$.
+Hence the leading order velocity field and interface deformation are given as,

-Here $\xi_n=\sqrt{iRe+4k^2n^2\pi^2}$.
-Having obtained the overall deformation of the interface, the amplitudes $A_n$ are obtained using normal stress balance boundary condition at the interface.